okzyrox/eny/readme.md

 i made this because i was inspired by a fairly small youtuber who made a rhythm game based on Bocchi the Rock! (which was very cool and interesting), and i thought "i could totally do that... probably"

+# Download

+there are no stable builds of the game at the moment, however you can download the latest commit version from the actions tab

 # How to...

 ## how to make charts